Bible Study Topics: 30 Inspiring Ideas for Your Next Study

 Bible Study Topics on Christian Doctrine

-Doctrine isn’t a dry, academic exercise — it’s the framework that holds your faith together when life shakes.
+Doctrine isn&#8217t a dry, academic exercise — it&#8217s what keeps your faith standing when the ground shakes beneath you.
 These topics help you understand what you believe and why it matters for Monday morning.

 7. The Holy Spirit.
-Many believers know the Spirit lives in them but aren’t sure what that means in practice.
+Many of us know the Spirit lives in us — but it&#8217s easy to go weeks without stopping to ask what that actually looks like day to day.
 Study His role as Comforter, Teacher, and Empowerer in Acts and John 14–16.

 8. The Resurrection.
 Everything hinges on whether Jesus truly rose.
-Study the resurrection accounts and Paul’s argument in 1 Corinthians 15 to strengthen your confidence.
+Study the resurrection accounts and Paul&#8217s argument in 1 Corinthians 15 to strengthen your confidence.

 9. The Church.
 What is the Church meant to be?
-Explore the New Testament’s vision for community, mission, and mutual care — starting with Acts 2:42–47.
+Explore the New Testament&#8217s vision for community, mission, and mutual care — starting with Acts 2:42–47.

 “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”– Ephesians 2:8–9 (ESV)